thayton/thayton.github.io/_drafts/scraping-ajax-pages-with-python.md

 }
 {% endhighlight %}

 Here's the equivalent Python dictionary.
+We'll convert this dict into a JSON string when we send our requests.

 {% highlight python %}
 {